-Find out more about the Costa Mesa Art Walk here.
+Find out more about the Costa Mesa Art Walks here.

-This 16-acre park area is designed with natural plants and materials to highlight California’s natural resources.
+Noguchi Garden is a 16-acre park area designed with indigenous plants and materials to highlight California’s natural resources.

 Additionally, Costa Mesa is working hard on creating more street murals across the city.